Simultaneous determination of Hubble constant and cosmic baryon density: Forecasts for the synergy between FRBs and emerging probes: Introduction

-In this paper, we assess the potential of future FRB observations in combination with three emerging cosmological probes---gravitational wave (GW) standard sirens, strong gravitational lensing (SGL) time delays, and neutral hydrogen 21~cm intensity mapping (IM)---to provide simultaneous and precise measurements of \(H_0\) and \(\Omega_{\rm b}\).
+In this paper, we assess the potential of future FRB observations in combination with three emerging cosmological probes---gravitational wave (GW) standard sirens, strong gravitational lensing (SGL) time delays, and neutral hydrogen 21~cm intensity mapping (IM) surveys---to provide simultaneous measurements of \(H_0\) and \(\Omega_{\rm b}\).
 GW standard sirens provide a direct measurement of the luminosity distance \(D_{\rm L}\) \cite{Schutz:1986gp,Holz:2005df}, which scales as \(D_{\rm L} \propto 1/H_0\).
 This offers a distance estimate independent of the electromagnetic cosmic distance ladder, although it depends on accurate modeling of gravitational waveforms for calibration.
 SGL time delays, on the other hand, yield the so-called time-delay distance \(D_{\Delta t}\), a geometric quantity constructed from angular diameter distances to the lens, to the source, and between them \cite{Treu:2016ljm}.
 Since all angular diameter distances scale linearly with \(1/H_0\), this composite distance inherits the same \(1/H_0\) dependence.
 In contrast, 21\,cm\,IM measures the baryon acoustic oscillation (BAO) feature in the large-scale structure, providing simultaneous constraints on both the angular diameter distance \(D_{\rm A}\) and the Hubble parameter \(H\) at the effective redshift of the survey \cite{Bull:2014rha}.
-While \(D_{\rm L} \propto 1/H_0\) and \(H(z) \propto H_0\), the physical interpretation of these observables depends critically on the absolute scale of the BAO ruler, i.e., the sound horizon at radiation drag $r_{\rm d}$.
+While \(D_{\rm L} \propto 1/H_0\) and \(H(z) \propto H_0\), the physical interpretation of these observables depends critically on the absolute scale of the BAO ruler, i.e., the sound horizon at the baryon drag epoch $r_{\rm d}$.
 This scale is determined by early-Universe physics and is itself a sensitive function of both \(H_0\) and \(\Omega_{\rm b}\) \cite{Chen:2018dbv}.
-Consequently, measurements of \(D_{\rm A}/r_{\rm d}\) and \(H(z)r_{\rm d}\) do not directly yield \(H_0\) and \(\Omega_{\rm b}\) in isolation, but instead produce constraints that are strongly degenerate between these two parameters.
-By combining FRBs with these complementary probes, the individual parameter degeneracies can be broken, enabling simultaneous constraints on \(H_0\) and \(\Omega_{\rm b}\).
+Consequently, measurements of \(D_{\rm A}/r_{\rm d}\) and \(H(z)r_{\rm d}\) do not directly yield \(H_0\) and \(\Omega_{\rm b}\) in isolation, instead, they yield constraints that exhibit a strong degeneracy between the two parameters.
+The degeneracy direction between \(H_0\) and \(\Omega_{\rm b}\) in this case likely differs from that in the FRB measurements.
+By combining FRBs with these complementary probes, the individual parameter degeneracies may be broken, enabling simultaneous determination of \(H_0\) and \(\Omega_{\rm b}\).